tawilkinson/tawilkinson/cv/_posts/2020-04-06-kings-college-london.md

 - Coding in C++ for use on Windows &amp; Linux platforms
 - Converting MATLAB code to C++
 - Research Skills
+- Image analysis in MatLab & Python
+-

 ### Proficiencies
 - C++